 You may visit our offices during this period between 9 a.m. and 4 p.m.

 Fee: $175 per course unless noted otherwise, per semester.

 Payment: Credit card (Visa, MasterCard, and Discover) accepted online; check, cash or credit card accepted in-person, on-site.

 If you plan to register in-person please print the Registration Application and bring the completed form with you when you register.

 To receive a refund when dropping a course or dropping out of the program, you must notify the CAP office in writing by the designated last day for refunds.
-All refund requests must be submitted in writing; please use our refund form.
+All refund requests must be submitted in writing; please send an email to PUCAP@princeton.edu or use our refund form.